KohaSuomi/koha-plugin-import-remote-biblios/README.md

     Restart your webserver

 Once set up is complete you will need to alter your UseKohaPlugins system preference.
 On the Tools page you will see the Tools Plugins and on the Reports page you will see the Reports Plugins.

-# Downloading

-From the release page you can download the latest \*.kpz file